PttCodingMan/you-guys-post-too-many/README.md

 # 批踢踢多 PO 觀測站

-This project is intended to help the hard-working moderators to reduce loading.
+This project is intended to help the hard-working PTT moderators to reduce loading.
 This project finds people who have posted too many posts in the past day, even if they delete them.

-This project is publish at https://codingman.cc/you-guys-post-too-many/
+Publish on this site: https://codingman.cc/you-guys-post-too-many/ Also publish on Twitter: https://twitter.com/ptt_post_many

 ## Config